m1ggy/chatapp/README.md

 ## instructions

-1. clone this repository using `https://github.com/m1ggy/chatapp.git`
+1. clone this repository using `git clone https://github.com/m1ggy/chatapp.git`
+2. cd to project directory
-2. run `npm start`
+3. run `npm start`
-3. You're good to go! you can now chat with registered users.
+4. You're good to go!
+Sign in or create an account to start chatting.